raderj89/top_github_repos/README.md

 # Top GitHub repos

 A simple React app that displays the top 100 most starred GitHub repositories, as well as their top contributor.
+[View it on Heroku](https://top-github-repos.herokuapp.com).

 ### Stack/Libraries
 - Babel: for sweet ES6 syntax